 At the end of the treatment, your practitioner will apply an ointment and sterile gauze, allowing the nicks and bruises to heal quickly.
 The bruises will heal within a few days, and then no scarring will occur.
 Your TCM doctor will have a full consultation with you before the treatment to decide on the best form of cupping to use, and the points on the body to be used.
 Some common body points for cupping include:

-And if you are suffering from high blood pressure or hypertension, and would like to try cupping as a safe way of relieving your symptoms, or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or clicking the button below.
+And if you are suffering from high blood pressure or hypertension, and would like to try cupping as a safe way of relieving your symptoms, or are interested in any other aspects of Traditional Chinese Medicine, book an appointment today by phoning 604-260-2713 or visit our location.